Rey-EL/public-portfolio/cybersecurity-labs/google-sql-filtering-lab/README.md

-# google-sql-filtering-lab
+# SQL Filtering for Security Investigations

+## Project Overview

-This project showcases my ability to use SQL for cybersecurity investigations, a hands-on lab from the Google Cybersecurity Certificate program.
-The goal was to query a simulated employee database to identify security events and support system administration tasks.
+This project from the Google Cybersecurity Certificate program demonstrates the use of SQL for security investigations.
+The exercise involves analyzing a scenario that requires querying a database of employee records and login attempts to identify and isolate security-relevant events.

 ---

-## Objective
+## Scenario

-To investigate potential security incidents by writing SQL queries to filter a database of employee records and login attempts.
-This involved using `AND`, `OR`, and `NOT` operators to isolate specific data points relevant to a security analyst.
+As a security analyst, you need to investigate several potential security incidents and support system administration tasks by querying a database.
+The tasks include identifying failed login attempts after business hours, reviewing login activity around a specific date, and generating lists of employees based on department and location for targeted updates.

 ---

-## Demonstrated SQL Techniques
+## Implementation Details

 Below are examples of the queries written during the lab, demonstrating different filtering techniques.